 I got a double incision mastectomy.
 I had a very large chest (36DDD) so Dr. Garramone had to join the incisions in the center of my chest to remove the excess skin and to prevent puckering and cleavage.
 To learn about other kinds of top surgery, check out this page.

 Where did I stay?
 Does the hospital provide a place to stay?

-I stayed at a place called New Beginnings Retreat (http://www.newbeginningsretreat.com/) which is a place designed for trans masculine individuals recovering from surgery.
+I stayed at New Beginnings Retreat (http://www.newbeginningsretreat.com/) which is a recovery center designed for trans masculine individuals recovering from surgery.
 I really enjoyed the experience.
-The sense of community was really nice and I bonded with another guy who got surgery the same day as me.
+The sense of community there was strong and I bonded with another trans guy who got surgery the same day as me.
 The hospital does not ‘provide’ a place to stay.
 Garramone’s website suggests some places to stay, as well under the “before surgery info” section — http://drgarramone.com/.

 How long did I have to wait from the time that I called to schedule the surgery and the actual date of surgery?
 How did I go about setting up the surgery?

 When you first contact the Garramone Center (on his website http://drgarramone.com/schedule/ or by phone) you will schedule a consultation, which is done over the phone.
 You will have to send in pictures of your exposed chest beforehand so Dr. Garramone can talk to you about the specifics of the surgery technique.
 To my knowledge, Garramone only does double incision masectomies so if you’re looking for peri or keyhole, I’d go elsewhere.
 During the phone call, you can ask him questions about the surgery and such.
 Afterwards, he transfers you over to his assistants with whom you can schedule your actual surgery.
 Before the surgery itself, you’ll need to send in financial agreements and payment, a letter of recommendation from your therapist or physician, and your medical clearance for surgery (you have to get medical clearance for any surgery.)